sait-wbdv/fall-2021/src/courses/cpnt201/day04.md

 - Use your fork to experiment with
 - **IMPORTANT** Readme in this repo contains essential instructions for doing this.

+## Morning Activity
+- Try modifying the code in your fork of [Ash's github repo](https://github.com/lilyx13/srcset-demo-code)
+  - edit sizes
+  - edit the images
+  - try adding css and markup around the images

 ---
 ## Topic 1: Vector Editors
 - Figma, Inkscape, Illustrator, Coreldraw, Penpot...
 So many options!